 Do diversification strategies of economic activities (industrial and international) and R&D internationalization of EU MNEs improve the economic performance of R&D activities?
 A third objective of the thesis is to link R&D productivity with the following strategies of European MNEs in the 2000s: industrial diversification of the economic activities, globalization of the economic activities and internationalization of the R&D activities.
 The analysis aims at assessing whether these strategies benefit to the performance of innovative activities as measured by the production of the MNEs.
 In order to capture these strategies, an original work in two steps is realized.
 First, information on the subsidiaries of the top R&D spenders in Europe is collected.
-The industries of the subsidiaries and their location are used to assess the diversification of the inventors that contributed to the patents of each European MNE as well as each subsidiary identified in the first step.
+The industries of the subsidiaries and their location are used to assess the diversification of the activities of the EU MNEs.
+Second, additional information is gathered on the location of the inventors that contributed to the patents of each European MNE as well as each subsidiary identified in the first step.
 The location of the inventors is used as a proxy of the location of the R&D centers of the MNEs.
 The key dimension of this work resides in the consolidation of the information at the level of the European MNEs.